Introduction

 compiler.

-With nightly installed any time you run rustup update
+With nightly installed any time you run rustup update, the nightly channel

 will be updated in addition to stable: